tgamauf/spritstat/README.md

     The command will print added/deleted/changed text ids.
 Also, if a changed text has been found the previous translation is stored as "obsoleteMessage" in the source language file
 2. Translate the content of the source language file
+3. Check if everything is translated by executing `npm run trans:manage --check`
-3. Execute `npm run trans:compile` to compile the messages
+4. Execute `npm run trans:compile` to compile the messages

 ### Execute tests